 This morning you’ll board a tender into the buzzing resort town of Armação dos Búzios, a destination favored by glamorous jetsetters the world over.
 Made famous by French actress Brigitte Bardot when she visited in 1964, this little fishing village has transformed into the St. Tropez of South America.
 With more than 23 beaches gracing this peninsular region, it is the place for members of high society to be seen.
 On an included tour by open-air trolley, you’ll see many of these beaches for yourself, including the wild and scenic Brava Beach, the pink sands of Forno Beach, and the unique rock formations of Point Lagoinha — known as the Brazilian Himalayas.
 There’ll be time to linger and to swim if you wish, after which you may browse the posh shops downtown.

 Make the most of the many amenities and activities on board during these two days of leisure aboard the luxurious 5-star Ocean Explorer.
-Take part in a meditative yoga class or cool off with a dip in the onboard infinity pool.
+Take part in a meditative yoga class.
 The hot tub is a perfect place to relax and take in the passing scenery.
 Or head to the gym for a heart-pumping workout as you take in the views of the Brazilian coastline.
 The Latitude Bar & Lounge is the perfect place for a pre-dinner cocktail with new friends, before making your way to the lavish Main Dining Room to savor incredible culinary creations perfectly prepared by your onboard chefs.
 After dinner, make your way to the Observation Deck for magnificent stargazing and relive your favorite moments of your trip so far.

 Cultural charm in Recife